cristinanegrean/cristinanegrean.github.io/_posts/2022-11-21-use-podman-to-build-docker-images-in-gitlab-cicd.markdown

 * [Red Hat's](https://developers.redhat.com/blog/2019/02/21/podman-and-buildah-for-docker-users#) [podman](https://podman.io/) and [buildah](https://buildah.io/)
 * [Cloud Native Buildpacks](https://buildpacks.io/) and [Paketo](https://paketo.io/) from the [CNCF](https://www.cncf.io/) projects landscape

-I've gave up on <em>kaniko</em> after I've stumbled on [this performance issue report](https://github.com/GoogleContainerTools/kaniko/issues/875), and one colleague from Operations asked me whether I've stumbled on [this error](https://github.com/GoogleContainerTools/kaniko/issues/2214), he ran into with <em>kaniko</em>, on another project.
-He fixed it in the end by removing the mail symbolic loop.
+I gave up on <em>kaniko</em> after I've stumbled on [this performance issue report](https://github.com/GoogleContainerTools/kaniko/issues/875), and one colleague from Operations asked me whether I ran into [this error](https://github.com/GoogleContainerTools/kaniko/issues/2214), which was fixed by removing the mail symbolic loop.
 One of the pipelines I needed to refactor was pretty slow already, thus I was looking for an option at least equally performant or faster compared to <em>dind</em>.

-Next I dived into <em>jib</em> which takes a Java developer friendly approach with no Dockerfile to maintain and provided plugins to integrate with Maven or Gradle.
+Next I dived into <em>jib</em> which takes a Java developer friendly approach with no Dockerfile to maintain and provides plugins to integrate with Maven or Gradle.
 I've started a proof-of-concept (POC) on the simpler pipeline I needed to refactor, a Java Spring Boot application for AWS Simple Queue Service (SQS) dead-letter-queue management, building code with Gradle tool.
 In the POC, first step was to build the container image with <em>jib</em> Gradle plugin, and then publish it to Amazon Elastic Container Registry (ECR), using the [easiest, most straight forward authentication method](https://github.com/GoogleContainerTools/jib/blob/master/jib-maven-plugin/README.md#using-specific-credentials):